Odinthewanderer/status-bot/README.md

 ## KNOWN BUGS

-There is a small issue that only occurs on the very first startup.
+1. There is a small issue that only occurs on the very first startup.
 You will encounter an error.
 Just Ctrl+C to kill it and restart the bot.
 You will never see this error again.
+2. Occassionally the images will take longer than expected and will paste an incomplete image into the chat.
+Attempt to rerun the !status command again.